Q: #8. What was Paul's "thorn in the flesh?"

 A: This is spoken of in (2 Cor 12:7) when Paul says, “And lest I should be exalted above measure through the abundance of the revelations, there was given to me a thorn in the flesh, a messenger of Satan to buffet me, lest I should be exalted above measure.”
 The preceding verses tell us that 14 years earlier (most likely when they stoned Paul in Lystra and dragged him out of the city believing he was dead in Acts 14:19-20) Paul had been caught up to the third heaven or paradise, and heard things he was not even allowed to discuss.
 In order to keep Paul from being proud of these revelations, he was given this “thorn.”
 Paul asked the Lord to remove it three times, and the Lord replied, “My grace is sufficient for you” (2 Cor 12:8-9).

-We cannot know for certain what this “thorn” was, but we know that the Greek word used for “thorn” was “sholops,” which means a physical illness.
-Most Bible scholars seem to agree this physical illness was likely an affliction of the eyes.
+We cannot know for certain what this “thorn” was, but we know that the Greek word used for “thorn” was “skolops,” which means a “bodily annoyance or disability” (Strong’s).
+I believe that this physical (“bodily”) disability was an affliction of the eyes.
 Why?

 #1.
 (Gal 4:13-15) Ye know how through infirmity of the flesh I preached the gospel unto you at first.
 (14) And my temptation which was in my flesh ye despised not, nor rejected; but ye received me as an angel of God, even as Christ Jesus.
 (15) Where is then the blessedness ye spake of? for I bear record, that, if it had been possible, YE WOULD HAVE PLUCKED OUT YOUR OWN EYES, AND HAVE GIVEN THEM TO ME.
 (Caps emphasis mine)